 Introduction to Global Studies.
 Lori-Beth Larsen.
-BRAINERD (OER).
+BRAINERD (This course uses OER materials.
+The textbook pdf is located in the course orientation module).

 Course Requirements and Instructional Methods

-This course will consist of a combination of online lectures, discussion post, assigned readings, videos, and online quizzes.
-The mutual sharing of ideas and respect for diversity of opinions will be encouraged and safeguarded.Students are advised to take notes from the online lectures and PowerPoint lectures as lecture materials are stressed on exams and assignments.
+This course will combine online lectures, discussion posts, assigned readings, videos, and online quizzes.
+The mutual sharing of ideas and respect for diversity of opinions will be encouraged and safeguarded.

+Students are advised to take notes from the online and PowerPoint lectures as lecture materials are stressed on exams and assignments.
 Student discussion groups are also required.

-Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
+Out-of-Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement.

-What if I need to borrow technology or access to WIFI?
+What if I need to borrow technology or access WIFI?